berquerant/metafind/README.md

                          expr: |
                            name matches '\.m4a$'
       --debug            Enable debug logs
-  -x, --exclude string   Expression of expr lang to reject entries before probe -e, --expr string      Expression of expr lang to select entries -f, --format string    Expression of expr lang to format output -i, --index string     Read metadata from the specified files instead of scanning the directory.
+  -x, --exclude string   Expression of expr lang to reject entries before probe.
+Read expr from FILE by '@FILE' -e, --expr string      Expression of expr lang to select entries.
+Read expr from FILE by '@FILE' -f, --format string    Expression of expr lang to format output.
+Read expr from FILE by '@FILE' -i, --index string     Read metadata from the specified files instead of scanning the directory.
 Read metadata from stdin by -; separated by ';'
   -o, --out string       Output file. - means stdout
       --pname string     Probe script name.
 Change metadata name; separated by ';'